MarkLWasTaken/mark-uni-server-host/README.md

-## What servers are currently being hosted?
+## What are the servers  that you have hosted?

 - Garry's Mod (to be added)
 - Minecraft (to be added)